Kyllingene/kyllingene.github.io/content/essays/rust-oop-primer/essay.md

 This method is the closest to inheritance, but it has several flaws:
 - You often end up writing tons of getter/setter methods
-- It forces you to work with Rust's powerful but intricate type system
+- It forces you to work with Rust's powerful but complex type system
     - This can be confusing and verbose, especially for beginners
 - It fights ownership, leading to ugly types like `Box<dyn Animal>`

 However, this is the only solution that allows other users to define and use their own kinds of `Animal`s.
 This is what traits are for, and is one of the only times when you should use them.
-For example, a UI framework may expose a `UiElement` trait so that users can define their own elements.
+An example might be a UI framework that exposes a `UiElement` trait so that users can define their own elements.

 ## Method 2: Enums

-This is usually what you want when you think of inheritance.
+This is usually what you want when you think you want inheritance.
 For example, most OOP languages structure things like GUI elements as a tree of inherited classes.
 In Rust, those often get defined as one or more enums, for good reason.
 Here's the `Animal` example in enum form:

 ```rust
 enum Animal {